jhucsf/spring2025/assign/assign02.md

 However, the expectations for function length will be relaxed considerably for your assembly language code.
 It is not unusual for an assembly language function to have 100 or more lines of code.
-In the reference solution, the longest function was 115 lines, although there was extensive use of comments and whitespace to improve readability.
+In the reference solution, the longest function was about 115 lines, although there was extensive use of comments and whitespace to improve readability.

 Of course, you should strive to make your assembly language functions